git-calvin/macos-setup/readme.md

 * Type `save` to quit and exit.

-To export your private key, use the command:
+To EXPORT YOUR PRIVATE KEY, use the command:

 ```bash
 $ gpg --export-secret-keys --armor YOUR@EMAIL.com > YOUR@EMAIL.com.private.gpg-key
 ```

-To export your public key, use the command:
+To EXPORT YOUR PUBLIC KEY, use the command:

 ```bash
 $ gpg --export --armor YOUR@EMAIL.com > YOUR@EMAIL.com.public.gpg-key
 ```

-To create a revocation certificate, use the command:
+To CREATE A REVOCATION CERTIFICATE, use the command:
 ```bash
 $ gpg --output YOUR@EMAIL.com.gpg-revocation-certificate --gen-revoke YOUR@EMAIL.com
 ```